tnagler/RcppThread/README.md

   * classes for the [thread pool pattern](https://en.wikipedia.org/wiki/Thread_pool) and parallel for loops for easy and flexible parallelism,
-  * thread safe progress tracking.
+  * thread safe progress tracking,
+  * state-of-the art speed, see  [benchmarks](https://github.com/tnagler/RcppThread/blob/benchmarks/benchmarks/benchmarks.md).

 The library is header-only, platform-independent, and only requires a